json-api-dotnet/JsonApiDotNetCore/docs/usage/extensibility/controllers.md

 public class ArticlesController : BaseJsonApiController<Article>
 {
     public ArticlesController(
-        IJsonApiContext jsonApiContext,
+        IJsonApiOptions jsonApiOptions,
+        ILoggerFactory loggerFactory,
         IResourceService<Article> resourceService)
-    : base(jsonApiContext, resourceService)
+        : base(jsonApiOptions, loggerFactory, resourceService)
     { }
 }
 ```

 ## Implicit Access By Service Injection

 Finally, you can control the allowed methods by supplying only the available service implementations.
 In some cases, resources may be an aggregation of entities or a view on top of the underlying entities.
-In these cases, there may not be a writable IResourceService implementation.
-In these cases, simply inject the implementation that is available.
+In these cases, there may not be a writable IResourceService implementation, so simply inject the implementation that is available.

-As with the ActionFilterAttributes, if a service implementation is not available to service a request, HTTP 405 Method Not Allowed will be returned.
+As with the ActionFilter attributes, if a service implementation is not available to service a request, HTTP 405 Method Not Allowed will be returned.

 For more information about resource injection, see the next section titled Resource Services.